A sure method to ensure that customers pay faster

 1. Invoice digitally

-Almost 50% of SME entrepreneurs are not paid on time.
-One of the biggest improvements they can make to improve speedier payments is through digital invoicing.
+Almost 50% of SME business owners are not paid on time.
+One of the biggest improvements you can make to improve faster payments is through digital invoicing.
 In a digital age, paper invoices simply make no sense.
 They simply cause delays; a paper invoice comes in through the postal service (which has already taken a day - and if you are unlucky - longer), it ends up in a stack to be scanned and only then is registered in the payment program.
 Scanning is an extra action that can be postponed for a few days - if the invoice is not already completely forgotten about.
 In a digital age, digital invoicing is an absolute must for business owners.
 It is an effective way to get paid faster.

 2. Give payment discount

 “If you pay within x weeks after the invoice date, you will receive x% payment discount”.
 Payment discounts are offered frequently and for good reason.
 They work!
-You reward the good payment behavior of your customers and all they have to do is to pay quickly.
+You reward the good payment behaviour of your customers and all they have to do is to pay quickly.
 The benefit works both ways.
-Because a party pays quickly, you have less interest loss.
+Because if your customers pay fast, you have less interest loss.
 That benefit plus the time and cost associated with sending reminders definitely outweighs the cost you incur.

 3. Conduct tight debtor management

 Still, the very best way to get invoices paid quickly is simply tight debtor management.
 This means that you have a clear payment term and then maintain it.
 If your payment term is 14 days and your customer has not yet paid after the expiry of that period, send a reminder immediately on the fifteenth day after the invoice date.
 Some companies only pay after a first reminder, so do not make your payment term too long.
 Clearly indicate in your reminder that payment is overdue.
 After all, the invoice may have escaped the customer’s attention.